ayaka14732/tpu-starter/README.md

 ### 2.2.
 TPU is so good, why haven't I seen many people using it?

 If you want to use PyTorch, TPU may not be suitable for you.
 TPU is poorly supported by PyTorch.
 In one of my experiments, one batch took about 14 seconds to run on CPU, but over 4 hours to run on TPU.
 Twitter user @mauricetpunkt also thinks [PyTorch's performance on TPUs is bad](https://twitter.com/mauricetpunkt/status/1506944350281945090).

-Another problem is that although a single TPU v3-8 device has 8 cores (16 GiB memory for each core), you need to write extra code to make use of all the 8 cores (see below).
-Otherwise, only the first core is used.

 ### 2.3.
 I know TPU is good now.
 Can I touch a real TPU?